Impressment: Basis

-Merchant seamen ashore from their ships (and usually conspicuous by their clothing, rolling stride, tattoos and generally weathered appearance) were however another matter.
+Merchant seamen ashore from their ships (and usually conspicuous by their clothing, rolling stride, tattoos and generally weathered appearance) were another matter.
 Anyone with seafaring experience encountered in the street would first be asked to volunteer for naval service.
 If the potential recruit refused he was often plied with alcohol or simply seized and taken.
-A commonly held belief is that a trick was used in taverns, surreptitiously dropping a King's shilling ("prest money") into a man's drink, as by "finding" the shilling in his possession he was deemed to have volunteered, and that this led to some tavern owners putting glass bottoms in their tankards.
+A commonly held belief is that a trick was used in taverns, surreptitiously dropping a King's shilling ("prest money") into a man's drink, as by "finding" the shilling in his possession he was deemed to have volunteered.
+This practice led some tavern owners to put glass bottoms in their tankards.
 However, this is a legend; press officers were subject to fines for using trickery and a volunteer had a "cooling-off" period in which to change his mind.

 The great majority of men pressed were taken from merchant ships at sea, especially those homeward bound for Britain.
-This was legal as long as the Navy replaced the man they took, and many Naval captains would take the best seamen, replacing them with malcontents and landsmen from their own ship.
+This was legal as long as the Navy replaced the man they took, and many naval captains would take the best seamen, replacing them with malcontents and landsmen from their own ship.
 It was also common for "trusted" volunteers to act as substitutes; they would then desert as soon as the merchant ship docked, and return to their Navy ship.

 Outbound merchant ships, officers and apprentices were exempt from impressment.
-When war broke out the Navy would deploy frigates and vessels off the coast to intercept inbound merchantmen.
+When war broke out, the Navy would deploy frigates and vessels off the coast to intercept inbound merchantmen.
 Reportedly some merchant captains redirected their ships to Irish ports to offload favoured crewmen, before making final landfall in England.
-In 1740, a merchantman fired on a cruiser attempting to impress its crew; threats of similar violence to avoid sailors being pressed were supposedly not uncommon, especially with the East India ships whose crews had been away from their families and England for a considerable time.
+In 1740, a merchantman fired on a cruiser that was attempting to impress its crew; threats of similar violence to avoid sailors being pressed were supposedly not uncommon, especially with the East India ships whose crews had been away from their families and England for a considerable time.
 In times of an extreme shortage of men, the Navy would "embargo" the coast for a short time; merchantmen had to supply a portion of their crew in exchange for permission to sail.
 Many merchant ships had hiding places constructed where their best crew could hide when approached by a Naval vessel.

 The owners of British whalers, because of the Press, often appointed a master to them whilst the vessels were in port in order to protect the whalers' crews.
 Otherwise the Press could take the men for naval service.
 The owners would then appoint an actual master to replace the placeholder masters.